 See a Chiropractor

 At AICA Conyers, we may be partial to this plan of action.
 We know that chiropractors can aid in long-term cervical and spinal health, which helps you stay pain-free.
 Not just for after an accident or injury, chiropractic care is tailored to your needs and targets misalignments within the cervical and spinal columns.
 At AICA Conyers, we have a comprehensive care team to assess your neck pain and, if needed, diagnose and prescribe a treatment plan.
-When considering chiropractic care, check with your insurance company as some insurance companies cover up to a certain number of chiropractic visits.
+When it comes to how to get rid of a crick in your neck with chiropractic care, check with your insurance company, as some insurance companies cover up to a certain number of chiropractor visits.

 When to See a Doctor

-If you are not experiencing relief from home remedies from stretching to resting to hot and cold therapy, and your pain has persisted beyond 3 or 4 weeks, you should make an appointment with your doctor.
+In most cases, a crick in the neck is temporary and resolves on its own with rest, stretching, and over-the-counter pain relief.
+However, if you are not experiencing relief from home remedies, from stretching to resting to hot and cold therapy, and your pain has persisted beyond 3 or 4 weeks, you should make an appointment with your doctor.
 Keep in mind that while most cases of neck pain clear up within a matter of weeks, there are more serious issues that would need to be addressed by your doctor.
-Additionally, if you’ve had any numbness, shooting pains in your arms, or loss of strength in your hands or arms, you should call your doctor immediately and if they don’t subside within a few hours, call 911.
+Additionally, if you’ve had any numbness, shooting pains in your arms, or loss of strength in your hands or arms, you should call your doctor immediately, and if the symptoms don’t subside within a few hours, call 911.

 Crick in the Neck Treatment at AICA

 A crick in your neck can sound like something someone has made up.
 However, the pain of a crick in your neck is real, common, and mostly non-serious.
 Symptoms of a crick in your neck are typically marked by a stiff neck or feeling stuck.
 You might also experience headaches, neck pain, a limited ability to move or turn your head, and muscle spasms.
+No more searching “How do you get rid of neck crick?” when you can call AICA instead.
 There are many ways you can address neck pain, or cervicalgia, at home or with alternative treatments like acupuncture or chiropractic care.
 In some cases, a doctor may need to see you if the pain does not decrease after 2-4 weeks.

 AICA Conyers offers comprehensive care to address aches and pains in your neck and back.
 As your go-to office for chiropractic care and physical therapy, we can help you address your neck pain, provide treatment in the office, and offer referrals for any additional treatment we think necessary.